 We believe that material taken from online sources should supplement your learning experience and not overpower your unique ideas!
 The original content in your post should be enough to stand alone and not depend on quotes or citations to provide the body of it.

 The Packback Blog

 Closed-ended questions aren’t just questions that can be answered with a “yes” or “no”!
 We consider a closed-ended question to be one that has a straight forward response — there is a correct answer to it, it can be found on Google or in a textbook, or it can be copied and pasted from another source.

 This spring Packback released two new features; Feed Sorting and Section Small Groups.
 Packback CPO Jessica Tenuta shares how these new features improve the visibility of online discussions and help students discover trending posts and unanswered questions.

-We are passionate about building a platform that inspires students to become curious about course material and encourages an academic debate between classmates.
-With Packback’s new Critical Debates feature, learners can now reply directly to Responses with a Counter Point or Supporting Point.
-This new feature makes it possible for the entire class to engage […]
+Packback is passionate about building a platform that inspires students to become curious about course material and encourages an academic debate between classmates.
+With Packback’s Critical Debates feature, learners can now reply directly to Responses with a Counter Point or Supporting Point.
+This new feature makes it possible for the entire class to engage in […]

-Scaling relationships between the professor and each student are hard when class sizes grow; so Packback sees it as a core part of our mission to help professors scale their feedback and impact in their classes.
-To help professors have more control over the feedback their students receive and to offer a way to provide […]
+Scaling relationships between the instructor and each student are hard when class sizes grow; so Packback sees it as a core part of our mission to help instructors scale their feedback and impact in their classes.
+To help instructors have more control over the feedback their students receive and to offer a way to provide […]

 Our platform, Packback Questions, is an assistive technology designed to guide the development of curiosity and critical thinking in students.
 We’ve seen professors use Packback to help students fall in love with the subject matter, and we understand that a professor’s role in student growth is irreplaceable.
 But finding innovative ways to connect and challenge the […]